FaeqAlrimawi/SharingIncidentKnowledge/README.md

 1
 ```

 The output of this technique will be an incident model (**incidentInstance_abstract.cpi**), which is an abstract representation of the original incident instance.
 The output will be stored in the same place as the incident instance file, i.e. under [scenario1_extraction][5] folder.
+The activities carried out by the technique are logged in **log** folder, which, if not created, will be created at the texecution of the technique.

 ### Incident Pattern Instantiation Technique